roberts-sandbox/test-cr/_posts/2014-06-18-setting-up-ruby-on-rails-with-virtualbox-sshfs.md

 And you are done.
 To test...

-4. Write a character echo program such as:
+4. Write a character echo program such as boop:

     ```bash
     #! /bin/sh